TheGoodlike13/liberty_or_death/README.md

 But I actually have a good idea what's wrong.
 I mean, it should be obvious.
 We deleted the DNS resolution file.
 So nothing gets resolved now.
 Hurray.

-Let's put a manual one back in with `8.8.8.8`, which I remind you, is google DNS.
+Let's put a manual one back in with `8.8.8.8`, which, I remind you, is google DNS.

 As always, we can't create a file, so we need to destroy our computer's security first.